cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

     });
 ```

 Great!
 Now, if you restart your local server, you have full control over the cards via the Editor.
+You can create new movie Cards, edit them, and save them.
+By default, they will be saved to a postgres database running locally on your computer.

+In the next section, you will learn how to use the Editor from within the browser.

 ## Quick Tips for the Editor

-Note: You should always activate the Editor with the 'Edit Content' button before using it!
+- You should always activate the Editor with the 'Edit Content' button before using it!
+Visit `locahost:4200` in your browser and look for the button.

 - You can select any of the movie list categories, and then add a movie from the movies data are in the storage(the ones in the `cards/movie/cardstack/static-model.js`) Likewise, you can delete any movie from the particular list as well.